-Looe is the second largest fishing port in Cornwall, supporting a fleet of trawlers, potters and netters together with an expanding number of hand-line fishermen (www.linecaught.org.uk).
+Looe is an busy, working fishing port, supporting a fleet of trawlers, potters and netters together with an expanding number of hand-line fishermen (www.linecaught.org.uk).

 The majority of the Looe fleet consists of day boats, meaning they go to sea and return each day, ensuring that their fish is fresh and of the highest quality (note the slush-ice bins carried on board even the smallest boats).

 Fish are landed at the market throughout the day and are stored in refrigerators until the next auction (weekdays, starting 0600, www.looe-fish-selling.co.uk ).
 Due to safety and hygiene regulations the fish market is not open to the public but you can try some of Looe’s locally caught seafood in our local restaurants (link to ‘Food for Thought’ page)

 There are lots of opportunities to go fishing

 - Looe supports a wide variety of charter angling boats for the sport fisherman and those that just want to ‘have a go’.
 Trips range from full day trips to offshore reefs and wrecks in search of large Pollack, Ling and Coley, to shorter half-day ‘reef-fishing’, or 2 hour mackerel fishing trips that are more family oriented.
 To book a fishing trip, look out for the various advertising boards on East Looe quayside.